 As the world moved to a work-from-home environment, many organizations were forced to accelerate their digital transformation to ensure that everyone could work efficiently outside of the office.
 With this in mind, it came as no surprise to see that CIOs are prioritizing automating redundant tasks and processes.
 Oliver Saucin, VP of Global IT Solutions at Computer Task Group, shared his insights into automating cost-inefficient processes to better position yourself to meet increasing business needs.
 He emphasized the need to prioritize areas where automation is already built into the solutions, in order to see faster proof of success.

 Trend 4: Prepare for The Hybrid Workplace

 While many have focused on enabling employees to work effectively from home, the next challenge for CIOs will be to address the hybrid working environment.
 Moving into 2023 and beyond, CIOs are addressing the needs of both those that are working in the office and at home, ensuring that tech and processes aren’t isolating or inconvenient.
 Just as important is ensuring that security remains high.
 Rahul Mahna, Managing Director of EisnerAmper, shares that the next phase will be creating hybrid environments that “function effectively and still facilitate secure platforms and delivery systems”.
-While the article focuses primarily on the impact of COVID-19 on employee abilities to come into the office, the hybrid work environment is becoming a norm for many organizations.
+While the article focuses primarily on the impact of COVID-19 on employees ability to come into the office, the hybrid work environment is becoming a norm for many organizations.

 How a DAM Can Help Solve CIO Priorities